Battle of Ragusa: Battle

 The rest of the Spanish fleet finally reached Ribera, formed in order not to be surrounded, and opened fire.
 The Venetian ships tried to resume formation and offer an effective response, but their attempts only disaggregated their fleet further and increased the effectivity of the Spanish artillery.
 Four Venetian galleys sank during the struggle, and their huge 60-gun galleon San Marcos, the biggest ship in both fleets, was peppered.
 Ribera sought to board the closest enemy ships, but the Venetian ships finally managed to turn and keep the distance thanks to the wind blowing in their favor.

-The battle lasted until nightfall, when the wind and darkness allowed Venier to retreat.
+According to Venetian accounts, afterwards Venier attempted to regroup his fleet and employ a new strategy, planning to advance with his galleys in the middle and the sailing ships in the wings to envelope the Spanish fleets.
+However, he found that his crews refused to engage again not matter how much he repeated his orders, and instead were content with firing from afar ineffectively.
+Finally, Venier gave the order to retreat in nightfall.
+The wind and darkness allowed him to abscond safely.

 Upon the next daybreak, Venier surveyed the state of his fleet and called for a general withdrawal towards Korčula.
 Most of his galleys were either sunk or inoperative and many galleons were heavily damaged, among them the San Marcos, which had to be towed with great effort.
 They counted 4,000 casualties, in comparison to 300 in the Spanish side, where damage was minor.
 Ribera was ready to give chase, but a storm separated the fleets, forcing the Spaniards to head for Brindisi and the Venetians to do the same towards Manfredonia.
 Being unseaworthy due to the battle, 13 Venetian galleys and one galeass sank with the storm, adding up 2000 more casualties, while many survivors reached to Croatian coast only to be assaulted by Uskoks in retaliation for the events of the war.
 It took three days for Ribera to finally reach Brindisi.